connexcs/docs/docs/customer/cli.md

 This feature allows a CLI to be chosen from a database and used for a specific period of time before it's rotated to the next CLI in the list.

 The CLI selection is TIME DETERMINISTIC.
-It means that the system chooses a CLI and that CLI should be used in 10 minutes (for example) and later each CLI can be used sequentially.
+It means that the system chooses a CLI and that CLI will be used for the specified time by the customer and later each CLI is executed sequentially and for the same specified duration.

 ###### How to use Deterministic Sequential CLI Persistence feature